leaf-node/open_alert_viewer/README.md

 network.

-Currently this project is in its early stages, with the goal of adding additional back end alerting services.
+Currently this project is in its early stages, with the goal of adding support for additional back end alerting services.

 ## Back end support: